At the end of the course the student will have knowledge of:

 It is expected that students will use every opportunity to practice and to use English throughout the course.

-There are opportunities for students do their practice period in international contexts in Norway or abroad and in addition in the Autumn semester students will also be offered the opportunity of a two week study tour to the Norwegian study centre in York.
+There are opportunities for students do their practice period in international contexts in Norway or abroad and in addition in the Spring semester students will also be offered the opportunity of a two week study tour to the Norwegian study centre in York.

 Required prerequisite knowledge